ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-step4.md

 | Task | Four tasks are set up: Asset Scan, NSX Flows, VMware® Infrastructure Scan, and VMware Vulnerability.
 ScanName is set to DC1AssetScan, NSXFlows, VMWInfraScan, and VMWVulnScan. |
 | Task | Four tasks are set up: Asset Scan, NSX Flows, VMware Infrastructure Scan, and VMware Vulnerability.
 The type is set to vCenter, NSX, VMwareInfrastructureScan, and VMwareVulnerabilityScan. |
 | Task | The schedule is set to hourly for `DC1AssetScan` and daily for the other tasks. |
-{: caption="Table 2.
-Default information used in application setup" caption-side="bottom"}
+{: caption="Default information used in application setup" caption-side="bottom"}